bharahtraj/Blood-bank/README.md

 --> Technologies used are: HTML, CSS, Bootstrap, JavaScript as a frontend, PHP as a backend and MySQL for the database.

---> Made with passion by GPW Team
+--> Made with passion by BR team.